awsdocs/amazon-rds-user-guide/doc_source/Overview.Encryption.Keys.md

 # Key Management<a name="Overview.Encryption.Keys"></a>

-You can manage keys used for Amazon RDS encrypted DB instances using the [AWS Key Management Service \(AWS KMS\)](https://docs.aws.amazon.com/kms/latest/developerguide/) in the IAM console\.
+You can manage keys used for Amazon RDS encrypted DB instances using the [AWS Key Management Service \(AWS KMS\)](https://docs.aws.amazon.com/kms/latest/developerguide/) in the [AWS KMS console](https://console.aws.amazon.com/kms)\.
 If you want full control over a key, then you must create a customer\-managed key\.

 You can't delete, revoke, or rotate default keys provisioned by AWS KMS\.
 You can't share a snapshot that has been encrypted using the default AWS KMS encryption key of the AWS account that shared the snapshot\.